ClickerNZ/ED_Enhanced_T16000/README.md

 ### FEATURES

 This script uses "layers".
-This version assigns (maps) up to 3 actions to many buttons button thereby increasing your HOTAS usefulness.
+This version assigns (maps) up to 3 actions to many buttons thereby increasing your HOTAS usefulness.

 > NOTE: maximum layers per button = 5.